Online:Log in to your Chase account to see your card’s balance.

 Text Message: Text “bal” to 24273.
 If you haven’t already enrolled in text banking, you’ll need to log in to the Chase website and enroll for this to work.

 It’s a good idea to keep an eye on your credit card balance.
 If your balance seems higher than it should be, take a moment to look over your recent transactions for anything out of the ordinary.

 Online: Log in with your online credentials and click the “Pay card” link next to the credit card you want to pay.
 Next, choose how much you want to pay.
 You can choose to pay your current balance, your minimum payment due, or a custom amount.
 Pick your payment date, and the payment account you’d like to pay from.
 Then, click “Pay this bill.”

 Chase Mobile app: You can also make a Chase credit card payment on the Chase Mobile app, which works much the same way as an online payment.

-By phone: You can also pay your Chase credit card bill over the phone.
+Over the phone: You can also pay your Amazon.com Credit Card bill over the phone.
 Call (800) 436-7958 and follow the prompts from Chase’s automated system.

 At a Chase ATM or branch: Alternately, you can pay your credit card at an ATM or inside any Chase bank branch.